US Open Betting

 When Is The Last Time Tiger Woods Won The US Open?

 Tiger Woods has won the US Open three times, and the last one was in 2008.
-Woods is +2500 to win the 2021 US Open as of right now, which puts him near the front of the pack, but not up there with the true frontrunners, who hover around +1100 to +1400.
-It’s worth noting that he’s hovering around people like Patrick Cantlay and Webb Simpson.
+Woods is +3300 to win the 2021 US Open as of right now, which puts him near the front of the pack, but not up there with the true frontrunners, who hover around +1000 to +1400.
+It's worth noting that he's hovering around people like Scottie Scheffler and Paul Casey in terms of odds.